Waterbury & Danbury

 For a list of campus-wide virtual support resources please visit: nv.edu/virtualsupport

 There's no better way to learn about Naugatuck Valley Community College than to see it first hand.
 With a campus in Waterbury and one in Danbury, we're close to home.
-Join us for a virtual informational session!
+Join us for an informational session and tour!

-NVCC is offering a mix of online and onground classes for the semester.
+NVCC is offering a mix of online and in-person classes.
 Learn more about instructional methods here.

 NVCC offers over 100+ degrees, certificates and work-force ready programs.
 Whether you're interested in an affordable pathway to a Bachelor's degree, want a career-ready degree or certificate, or are looking for work-force training, we've got you covered.